 - Ask what you should look out for when you get home, such as signs of infection.

-- Make sure that staff have your relative or friend’s up-to-date contact details as well as yours.
+- Make sure that staff have up-to-date contact details.

 - Everyone involved in the caring of your elderly parent has a a copy of the care plan (you, your elderly parent and a carer if you have one).

-- Transportation has been arranged to get your elderly relative home safely.
+- Transportation has been arranged to get home safely.

 - Carers will be available to support immediately if needed.

-- Your elderly parents GP has been notified in writing.
+- The GP has been notified in writing.

-- You have everything your elderly parent will need, medication or other supplies.
+- You have all the medication or other supplies.

-- You and your elderly relative have been trained on how to use any medical equipment your elderly relative will need to use daily.
+- You have been trained on how to use any medical equipment your elderly relative will need to use daily.

 - Your elderly parent has appropriate clothes to wear for leaving the hospital.

-- You have your relatives money and keys for their home.
+- You have money and keys for their home.

-If you are being discharged to a care home, the care home should also be told the date and time of your discharge, and have a copy of the care plan.
+If the discharge is to a care home they should also be told the date and time, and have a copy of the care plan.

 Independent Age has more great advice for hospital stays and discharge.
 You might also try the Royal Voluntary Service in your local area, as they provide both in-hospital support as well as at home help, in addition to their new “Home from Hospital” initiative.
 Age UK locally might also be able to help or signpost you to local services.
 The British Red Cross provides similar services as well as offering a mobility service providing wheelchairs and other aids.